 This window is used to prepare up to 3 command string and send them by clicking on their associated buttons.
 The string is sent to the controller when clicking on the send button.
 Commands can only be sent when the controller has entered in RS232 mode.
-See "Controller Commands and Queries" on page 108 for the complete list of commands and queries.3- Keep Watchdog Alive
+See "Controller Commands and Queries" on page 128 for the complete list of commands and queries.
+See "RS232 Encoder Command Set" on page 145 for the list of Encoder related commands and queries.

+3- Keep Watchdog Alive